European Students' Forum in London

 Who we are

 AEGEE stands for Association des États Généraux des Étudiants de l'Europe and it is known as European Students' Forum in English.
 It is the largest trans-national, interdisciplinary student organisation in Europe.
-Established in 1985, AEGEE currently has around 13,000 members and more than 200 local branches (antennae) in university cities across Europe, including Russia, Turkey and the Caucasus, with a European board and head office in Brussels.
+Established in 1985, AEGEE currently has around 13,000 members and almost 200 local branches (antennas) in university cities across Europe, including Russia, Turkey and the Caucasus, with a European board and head office in Brussels.

 AEGEE strives for a democratic, diverse and borderless Europe, which is socially, economically and politically integrated, and values the participation of young people in its construction and development.
 AEGEE is a secular, non-profit organization, not linked to any political party.
 All projects and activities are based on voluntarily work of its members.
 AEGEE empowers students and young people in Europe to take an active role in society by influencing political decision makers, and it creates a space for dialogue and learning opportunities.

-AEGEE organises a wide range of projects which can be categorized in the following way:
+AEGEE organises a wide range of projects categorised in five big means:

 AEGEE creates a space for members of different backgrounds to meet and learn about cultural differences, in order to foster mutual understanding.
 AEGEE supports mobility and encourages young people to cross borders and make new friends, to break stereotypes and strengthen tolerance, respect and solidarity.

-AEGEE provides learning opportunities for the development of its members through non-formal education and informal learning.
-By participating in trainings courses, workshops, and active involvement in the organisation, our members improve their competences (such as leadership skills, communication skills and team management) which are inmensely useful for their future lives.
+AEGEE provides learning opportunities for the personal development of its members through non-formal education and informal learning.
+By participating in trainings courses, workshops, and active involvement in the organisation, our members improve their competences which are inmensely useful for their future lives.

 Advocacy and Policy